Criterion 9 for ORS: Combined learning and other needs

-Criterion 9 is for students with delayed cognitive development, and 2 other needs, all at a moderate to high level.
-The 3 needs inter relate to significantly reduce a student's ability to access the curriculum.
+Learn about ORS Criterion 9.
+Students that meet this criterion have delayed cognitive development and two other areas of need, all at a moderate to high level.
+The three needs inter-relate to significantly reduce a student's ability to access the curriculum.

 About this criterion